NHSDigital/spine-directory-service-api/docker/sds-api/spine-directory-service/running-sds-adaptor-locally.md

 The Spine Directory Service expose a health-check endpoint which can also be used to facilitate health checks in a load balanced environment.

 It's exposed with `/healthcheck` URL path which, when called indicates healthy state by returning an empty HTTP 200 response.
+Additionally there is a "deep" version of the healthcheck at `/healthcheck/deep` that also checks LDAP connectivity.
 In order to determine the ports on `localhost` which these health-check endpoints are listening on, examine your local copy of the [docker-compose](../docker-compose.yml) file.